Variational Inference with Coverage Guarantees in Simulation-Based Inference: Introduction

 \section{Introduction}

+In many scientific applications, such as in astrophysics, neuroscience, and particle physics \citep{papamakarios2016fast,lueckmann2017flexible,greenberg2019automatic,deistler2022truncated,papamakarios2019sequential,boelts2022flexible}, posterior distributions $\mathcal{P}(\Theta\mid x)$ are sought over a large collection of $x$, typically on the order of 10,000 or more.
+In such scientific settings, $(\theta, x)$ pairs are assumed to come from nature, which has led to the growth of ``simulation-based inference,'' in which a likelihood $\mathcal{P}(X\mid\theta)$ and prior $\mathcal{P}(\Theta)$ are posited and simulated to fit posteriors \citep{cranmer2020frontier,lueckmann2021benchmarking}.
+Even when the likelihood and prior are well specified, exact sampling from the posteriors is intractable, requiring running 10,000 separate MCMC chains.

-Variational inference (VI) has become a staple in Bayesian inference; however, it has been repeatedly noted that a major shortcoming of VI is its lack of any theoretical guarantees and tendency to produce biased posterior estimates \cite{blei2017variational, murphy2022probabilistic, zhang2018advances, yao2018yes}.
-For instance, in the subfield of likelihood-free inference, a meta-study on widely used algorithms relying on VI revealed that they consistently produce unfaithful, overconfident posterior approximations \cite{hermans2021averting}.
-Researchers have begun to address this shortcoming.
-For instance, the authors of \cite{delaunoy2022towards} proposed a method of correction, but noted that their method ``should not be viewed as a way to obtain conservative posterior estimators with 100\% reliability.''
-In particular, this method has poor scaling to high-dimensional problems and only has theoretical guarantees of coverage in expectation, which are only enforced heuristically.
+In these settings, amortized variational inference is frequently employed.
+Variational inference (VI) has become a staple in Bayesian inference; however, it has been repeatedly noted that a major shortcoming of VI is its lack of any theoretical guarantees and tendency to produce biased posterior estimates \citep{blei2017variational, murphy2022probabilistic, zhang2018advances, yao2018yes}.
+The most common metric for assessing the calibration of such inference algorithms is the ``expected coverage.''
+Having calibrated expected coverage is a necessary but not sufficient condition for conditional coverage, yet amortized variational approximations fail to even achieve this minimal requirement, despite significant work to remedy this shortcoming \citep{deistler2022truncated,delaunoy2022towards,lemos2023sampling,delaunoy2023balancing}.
+A lack of such calibration limits the capacity to reach downstream scientific conclusions, highlighted in a recent meta-study of likelihood-free inference algorithms \citep{hermans2021averting}.